Best GPS Running Watches of 2024

 iRunFar reviews the best GPS watches for running from Coros, Suunto, Garmin, and Wahoo.

-Best GPS Running Watch - trail running with Suunto 9
+Best GPS Running Watch - Running with GPS watches

-A GPS watch can track various metrics before, during, and after your run.
+A GPS watch can track various metrics before, during, and after your run and help you maximize your workouts.
 Photo: iRunFar/Eszter Horanyi

-If you’re looking into options for the best GPS running watch and feeling overwhelmed by all of the options and their price tags, you’re not alone.
+If you’re looking into options for the best GPS running watch and are feeling overwhelmed by the options and their price tags, you’re not alone.
 As runners, many of us are wildly committed to the sport, and some of us have a thirst for our personal data rivaling the overlords at Meta.
-Then others of us want a simple watch to keep time and maybe measure our heart rate.
+Then, others of us want a simple watch to keep track of time and maybe measure our heart rate.
 And then some runners choose to go with no technology at all.
 Regardless of where you fall on the spectrum, our testing of various GPS watches on the market will help you choose the best one for your needs and budget.

 When testing watches, our team looked at battery life, screen size, features, and durability.
 This guide builds on years of testing, comparing the latest watches to their predecessors and identifying what stands out.
 Our team of runners of all types analyzed which watches worked best for different situations, runner needs, and budgets.
 We continually update this guide as new models of watches hit the market.